HyperInspire/InspireFace/README.md

 ## Quick Start

-For Python users on Linux and MacOS, InspireFace can be quickly installed via pip:
+For Python users on **Linux and MacOS**, InspireFace can be quickly installed via pip:

 ```bash
 pip install inspireface
 ```

-_⚠️Windows support is **not available yet**, but will be coming soon!_

 After installation, you can use inspireface like this: